-In its core, cryptojacking is a type of malicious intervention onto one’s computer in order to use its computational power for cryptocurrency mining.
+Cryptojacking is a type of malicious intervention into one’s computer or mobile device in order to use its computer processing power for cryptocurrency mining.

-Cryptojacking is rapidly gaining momentum as the crypto industry is moving towards mass adoption.
-There are multiple ways to ‘catch’ a virus and get hacked and this is where we kindly remind you to stay safe.
+Cryptojacking is rapidly gaining momentum as the crypto industry is moving toward mass adoption.
+There are multiple ways to ‘catch’ a virus and get hacked.
+This is where we kindly remind you to stay safe.
 All the necessary precautions will be provided below.

 The way cryptojacking works is quite plain: a user clicks a link that uploads lines of infected code.
-The code is activated automatically to literally suck computer resources for hacker’s demands or, in case of cryptojackers, mining needs.
+The code is activated automatically to literally suck the victim’s computing power resources for hacker’s demands or, in the case of cryptojackers, mining resources.

 Cryptojacking via Websites and Emails